Top 25 Baseball Players All Time

-Baseball is not “America’s Pastime” without Babe Ruth.
+Baseball would never have been “America’s Pastime” without Babe Ruth.
 Ruth played in an era where hitting more than 20 home runs in a season was impressive.
-In that very era, Ruth was averaging 46 homers a year, and also hit a then single season record of 60.
+In that very era, Ruth was averaging 46 homers a year and also hit a then-single-season record of 60.
 He was the home run king for many years until Hank Aaron took the crown, but his career is part of the reason baseball is such a popular sport.

 3. Willie Mays

-Mays was the true definition of a five tool player.
-His elite contact, power, and gold glove defense is why he is the best center fielder of all time.
-Mays is one of four hitters to reach 3000 hits and 600 home runs, and he was the first player ever to reach that milestone.
-Willie Mays is a two time MVP, 12 time Gold Glove, and won the Rookie of the Year Award.
+Mays was the true definition of a five-tool player.
+His elite contact, power, and Gold Glove defense is why he is the best center fielder of all time.
+Mays is one of four hitters to reach 3,000 hits and 600 home runs, and he was the first player ever to reach that milestone.
+Mays was a two-time MVP, 12-time Gold Glove, and won the Rookie of the Year Award.